itsraghz/springboot-quote-mgnt-system/target/classes/quotes.md

 * The mind is like water.
 When it's turbulent, it's difficult to see.
 When it's calm, everything becomes clear. #Mind #Life #Motivation
 * Understand that you are not perfect and that is okay! #Perfect #Life #Reality #Motivation
 * Sometimes, life will kick you around, but sooner or later, you realize you're not just a survivor.
 You're a warrior, and you're stronger than anything life throws your way. #Life #Motivation #Success
-* Leaders who don't listen will eventually be surrounded by the people who have nothing to say. #Leadership #Motivation #People #Success
 * You cant' make the Right decision all the time, but you can learn from the Wrong ones everyday. #Motivation #Success
 * Happiness cannot be traveled to, owned, earned, worn, or consumed.
 Happiness is the spiritual experience of living every minute with love, grace, and gratitude. #Happiness #Life #Motivation
 * You must teach your heart to accept what cannot be changed! #Change #Life #Motivation
 * Use the pain of your past as fuel that will drive you straight to a better future! #Motivation #Challenges #Success #Lessons
-* Train yourself to stop waiting for the right time! #Motivation #Self #Success
-* The Person who knows" How To work" will always have a job.
-The Person Who Knows " Why To work" will always Be His Boss. :) #Smart #Motivation #Success
+* The Person who knows "How To work" will always have a job.
+The Person Who Knows "Why To work" will always Be His Boss. :) #Smart #Motivation #Success
 * Envy is the art of counting the other fellows blessings instead of one's own. - Harold Coffin. #Envy #Life
-* We all have burdens in life, but the burdens aren't the problem.
-It's how we choose to carry them. #Life #Motivation
 * Being a Good Person is Very Difficult.
 Its like being a Goal Keeper.
 No matter How many Goals you Saved, The people remember Only the Goals you Missed. #Life #Motivation #Reality
 * Everything is Temporary.
 Thoughts, emotion, people and scenery.
 Do not become attached, just flow with it. #Life #Reality #Motivation
 * Not treating them the way they treated you is the best revenge. #Revenge #People #Challenges #Motivation
 * To change your life, you need to change your priorities. #Life #Success #Motivation
 * Life starts when you stop waiting for someone to come and save you. #Life #Advice #Motivation
 * There are people in life whom you forget with time but, there are few people with whom you forget time.
 Never lose them. #Life #People #Challenges
-* Nothing binds you except your thoughts, Nothing limits you except your fear & Nothing controls you except your beliefs.
-EVERYTHING is within YOU...
 * Search for a beautiful heart.
 Not necessarily a beautiful face.
 Beautiful people are not always good.
 But good people are always beautiful! #Life #People #Motivation
 * The less you respond to rude, critical, argumentative people, the more peaceful your life becomes. #Motivation #Success
 * Mind is not a dustbin to keep anger hatred and jealousy.
 But it's a treasure box to keep love happiness and sweet memories. #Mind #Motivation